 The current building does not meet the standards required, and cannot realistically be updated without incurring costs nearly equal to building from scratch or without potentially compromising patient care.
 A small example of how the current building falls short is that hospitals are required to have a washroom in each patient room for infection control.
 Our hospital does not have washrooms in each room.
 Unfortunately, the hospital plumbing is running at full capacity, so adding washrooms is not possible.

 The Ministry pays for 90% of building costs for hospitals.
 Because this funding is from taxation, the approval process is stringent and takes a very long time – usually 7-10 years – and it is usual for the Ministry to request additional information along the way.

 The Foundation would be expected to raise the remaining 10% of the building costs, and all of the costs to equip the hospital.

-To build a new hospital in Prince Edward County, the Foundation will need to raise an estimated $12-13 million dollars.
-The good news is that before the campaign has even begun, over $3.25 million has already been committed.
+To build a new hospital in Prince Edward County, the Foundation will need to raise an estimated $12.7 million dollars in addition to $3 million for new equipment for the hospital.

 PECMH Redevelopment news

 For more information and all the most recent updates on the Redevelopment project to bring a new hospital to Prince Edward County, go to Quinte Health Care’s Redevelopment page.